Preparations for Epiphany are underway in Tarpon Springs

 Greek Prime Minister Kyriakos Mitsotakis and Archbishop Elpidophoros of America will be on the Sponge Docks for the iconic cross dive.

-Volunteers began setting up for the festivities on Friday.
-They’re setting up the platform where the dignitaries will stand and positioning a ring of small boats.
+Volunteers began setting up for the festivities Friday, building the platform where the dignitaries will stand and positioning a ring of small boats.

 On Monday, a group of teenage boys between the ages of 16 and 18 will climb onto those boats and compete in the traditional cross dive.
 They’ll plunge into Spring Bayou and give it their all to claim the honor of grabbing a cross that’s tossed into the water.